ihab-elrayah/ihab-elrayah/README.md

 ### - 👋 Hi, I’m Ihab Elrayah
 ### - 👀 I’m a computer science major
 ### - 🌱 I’m currently learning about Project Management
-### - 👥 I’m looking to collaborate on projects and share experiences!
+### - 👥 I’m looking to collaborate on projects and share exp eriences!
 ### - 💬 Message me with any questions or connections
 ### - 📫 Email: ihab.elrayah6@gmail.com <br>